 - Tempting Fate: Max warns Widowmaker that it's bad luck to leave the craps table while playing.
 Sure enough, the roll she throws over her shoulders is a snake eyes and she loses everything (not that she cares).

 - Villainous Friendship: He respects Doomfist because of their history and because he's a man of vision.
 He also compliments Widowmaker on her assassination of Mondatta.

 Appearances (short stories): "What You Left Behind"

-- Affably Evil: Mauga presents himself as a easy going and impressionable man, capable of "drawing in strangers like they're old friends".
+- Affably Evil: Mauga presents himself as an easy going and impressionable man, capable of "drawing in strangers like they're old friends".
 His friendship with Baptiste is genuine, which why he let him leave Talon and escape Monti Christi.
 Even in the present day, he'd rather have him back at Talon than kill him.

 - BFG: Two of them, just like Talon's Heavy Assault units.

-- Barbarian Longhair: A wild black mane with a Skunk Stripe.
+- Barbarian Longhair: A wild black mane with a skunk stripe.

 - Barrier Warrior: In addition to his guns, he also carries an energy shield with him.

 - Being Evil Sucks: Implied.
 He appears to be jovial and enjoys his work, but he genuinely believes he lives in a Crapsack World with little to no good people in it.
 He doesn't seem to be happy about it.

 - Big Bad Friend: He's the main antagonistic force of "What You Left Behind", and he was former comrades with Baptiste.

 - Cool Shades: He's sporting sunglasses when he reunites with Baptiste, and still wears them when on the job.

 - The Cynic: He believes that there are no good people in the world.
 So he takes solace in becoming a Blood Knight.